AnnaBernbaum/OptimisationGroup8/System/Readme.md

 This is the README for the System
 =======

-*Example ...
-Please chage to suit your own system*
+This project aims to optimise a tumble dryer for both cost and drying efficiency.

 Main script
 -------
-The system.m MATLAB script should be run
+The system.m MATLAB script should be run.
+It will print the optimum result.

 Execution time
 -------
-The execution time is approximately XX seconds
+The execution time is approximately 2.56 seconds

 Dependencies
 -------
-The script requires only MATLAB_R2018A
+The script requires  MATLAB_R2018A and the Optimisation Toolbox.